jamespeapen/swayconfig.vim/README.md

 ------------------------------------------------

 This file contains syntax highlighting that I use for i3 config in Vim.
-Compared to the standard syntax highlighting for conf, i3config adds highlighting of (i3 defined) all keywords, types and options.
+Compared to the vim standard *conf* syntax highlighting, i3config adds highlighting of all keywords, types and options as defined in the i3 configuration manual.

 I build this based on the current specification provided (as of Sat 12 Mar 2016) in: